-It’s extremely hard to avoid this without a shield, and even then sometimes you still get hit.
+It’s extremely hard to avoid this without a shield, and even then, sometimes, you still get hit.
 When he finally stops attacking, you have to bash his shield until it breaks.
-I think it’s satisfying smashing his shield to pieces, which leaves him vulnerable to your attacks.
+I think it’s satisfying to smash his shield to pieces, which leaves him vulnerable to your attacks.

 The second phase of his attack is quite annoying as well.
 In this phase, he sends out some metal rods that stab into the ground and proceeds to electrify them one by one.
 You have to use Magnesis to grab one of these rods, then push it near him when it gets electrified.
 What makes this part annoying is that it’s sometimes difficult to grab one of the poles in time while avoiding getting electrified yourself.

-Thunderblight Ganon has some annoying attacks that are sometimes very hard to avoid.
-Once you beat him you’ll get Urbosa’s Fury, which is an insanely powerful ability that absolutely melts the health of any enemy.
+This Breath of the Wild boss has some annoying attacks that are sometimes very hard to avoid.
+Once you beat him you’ll get Urbosa’s Fury, which is an insanely powerful ability that melts the health of any enemy.

 Overall Difficulty: 9 out of 10

-I know he’s not considered a boss, but he really should be.
+In Breath of the Wild, Lynel isn’t technically a boss, but he really should be.
 At lower levels, he’ll absolutely wreck all your weapons and health.
-Unless you’re stock up on Fairies and Mipha’s Grace, you’ll probably get the “You Died” screen more than once.
+Unless you’re stocked up on Fairies and Mipha’s Grace, you’ll probably get the “You Died” screen more than once.